Pascip/Pascip.github.io/README.md

 Was made for testing, accesses your devices camera and takes a new photo every 5 seconds.

-No external script because it was simpler to show in one file (also those two files would be way even shorter.
+No external script because it was simpler to show in one file (also those two files would be even shorter).

 # Video element
 It shows a live picture of the camera.
 Works fine expect for Mobile Users that use Chrome, because it won't update the picture always.